MGeurts/genealogy/resources/markdown/help.md

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-002c.webp" class="rounded" alt="Login">

-Authenticated users, without invitation, by default belong to (and own) their own <b>personal team</b>.
+Authenticated users, without invitation, by default belong to (and own) their own <b>personal team</b>.<br/>
+New users, after accepting an invitation by email from another user and registering, by default will be logged in to the team they were invited to.
+Those users by default also have their own personal team at their disposal.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-002d.webp" class="rounded" alt="Team">